grimy86/lowlevelnotes/Roadmap.md

 		end
 	end

 	LL <-.-> RE
 	OS <-.-> RE
 	NET -.-> PEN

+	classDef DarkMode fill:#000000,stroke:#FFFFFF,color:#FFFFFF;
+	linkStyle 0,1,2,3,4 stroke:#FFFFFF,stroke-width:3px;
+	class Code,HL,LL,OS,RE,NS,NET,PEN DarkMode;
 ```

 {: .warning}
-> - Add this folder to your windows defender exclusions as it might remove valuable resources.
+> - In case you are studying this using the raw github files, add this folder to your Windows Defender exclusions as it might remove valuable resources.
 > - Don't jump from topic to topic unless you know what you're doing.
 Most of the "steps" build on top of each other.
-> - Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) that make reading better.
+> - Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) to make reading better on supported webpages.
-> - If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) to clarify it.
+> - If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) or other AI to clarify it.
-> - Keep note of where you left off studying and make bookmarks in your browser application.
+> - Keep note of where you left off studying
+> - Make bookmarks of useful resources in your browser application.